RadotJar/faraway-fastness/_notes/setting-primer.md

 **Male Names**: Aeron, Braig, Caradoc, Georn, Mard, Owain, Roben, Stuarry, Theon, Urien

 **Female Names**: Anwen, Ceridwen, Deiresa, Eirwen, Katrist, Maranie, Nimue, Rachess, Seren, Vale

+### Dwarven
+For as long as any man remembers, the stout and cunning dwarven people have delved vast vaults in the Gartnait Alps, gathering rich ores and creating enduring works of stone and iron.
+The occasional dwarven vault was delved in other mountain ranges too as the people expanded.
+Today, the dwarves are an embattled race, fighting a never-ending war against the fast- breeding beastmen that have invaded their tunnels.
+Dwindling in number, barely clinging to their last ancestral holding, dwarves are rarely seen by mankind.
+Those that do mingle with men are almost always adventurers or refugees of some sort.

+Dwarvea are very short-statured (men averaging 4’) but exceptionally stout, weighing as much as adult humans, with broad shoulders and hips, thick-boned limbs, and sturdy digits.
+They have large, round heads with prominent brows and strong chins.
+Their eyes are large, round, and very deep set, colored either grey, grey-brown, green, hazel, or light brown.
+Their skin ranges from medium to very dark brown, ocher, or sienna.
+Their hair is wavy or curly, and colored chestnut, grey, or black.
+Both the men and women have heavy beard and body hair.

+The Dwarves are usually named in Old Dwarven for a close relative, famous ancestor, or vault hero.
+In addition to their given name, all dwarves carry a hereditary family name.
+Each dwarven vault will have a small number of surnames associated with the families of that vault.
+The vault itself is always named after its founder’s family.
+A vault founder’s surname carries great prestige among dwarves
+(e.g. a dwarf named Hurgon Radokh who hails from the vault of Azen Radokh is likely a person of some importance).
+In addition to their given name and surname, dwarves enjoy collecting sobriquets and nicknames; any dwarf of distinction will carry at least one and sometimes two or three.

+**Male Names:** Arsic, Bombor, Denor, Hurgon, Korten, Morto, Norden, Stahlur, Torrad, Wharto

+**Female Names:** Arsi, Balla, Dara, Efti, Fili, Klia, Lara, Mora, Shylda, Thora

+**Surnames:** Breth, Domekh, Forkus, Gede, Karodar, Makor, Oengus, Radokh, Talorgen, Uoret